 various anniversaries such as the day they first met, the day they did their first show as a comedy team, and the day they were mistakenly

 arrested for armed robbery in Texas.
 Burns was one of the speakers at a private memorial for Carlin of approximately 150 friends and family members

 On a personal level, Burns was a self-professed loner.
 According to a 1973 TV Guide article, he lived in the suburbs with his wife (Second City hostess Violet Torre)39 [no mention of children], 11 cats, two dogs, and two pigeons [maybe there was no room for children?].
 Now, any man who can share his home with that many cats must be a good guy.
 Although he looked beefed up in his role as Warren, Burns was known for being in impeccable physical condition not to mention dapper style.
 In his own words, every day he would "run my two miles, do my 400 pushups, and get ready for my...massive coronary."40 He also had a fascination with hurricanes and, in Lochte's words, "flies through the eyes whenever the opportunity presents itself."41 So, among his many other talents, he could fly planes through hurricanes (hopefully, he did not try Katrina).

 Burns also enjoyed life on the water.
 More recent information (someone's blog) found Burns taking long

 cruises during the winter to such places as Indonesia and, during such vacations, kept in shape

 I've heard from a good source (a comedy writer and friend of

-Burns) that, although he is not up on the latest technology and doesn't even own a computer (but there are so many
+Burns) that, although he was not up on the latest technology and didn't even own a computer (but there are so many

 wonderful things on the Internet!---that "Revenge of Warren Ferguson"

-site, for instance), Burns remains a newshound who is interested
+site, for instance), Burns remained a newshound who was interested

 Thanks to Scott for the link to this photo